LemontechSA/thot/README.md

 ```

 ## Develop environment
-To use the development environment you must start the docker container, that contain the database.
-To do this you must write the next command.
+To use the development environment you must start the docker container that contains the database.
+To do this you need to write the following command.

 ```bash
 docker-compose up -d
 ```

-To start Thot Rails app, you must enter to thot directory and execute the next command.
+To start Thot Rails app, you must enter to thot directory and execute the following command.

 ```bash
 rails server
 ```

-To start Thot-ui React app, you must enter to thot-ui directory and execute the next command.
+To start Thot-ui React app, you must enter to thot-ui directory and execute the following command.

 ```bash
 yarn start
 ```

-To start Siwa Spark app, you must enter to thot directory and execute the next command.
+To start Siwa Spark app, you must enter to thot directory and execute the following command.

 ```bash
 mvn clean package
 java -jar /target/siwa-jar-with-dependencies.jar
 ```

-The database tools and the app will be available in the local machine in the next locations.
+The database tools and the app will be available in the local machine in the following locations.

 ```bash
 # Thot-ui App